tjwhang/KSYKS_Markdown/Thesis.md

 ---
-title: ""
+title: "Deranged Injection"
-subtitle: "Subtitle"
+subtitle: "An extension of derangement sequences"
-author: "Author"
+author: ""
 date: "2025년 03월 03일"

 papersize: a4